Hanhpt23/OmniMod/README.md

 - For MCOUT-Base, set `use_coconut` is `True` in `train_configs/train_image.yaml` and `eval_configs/evaluate_image.yaml`.
 - For MCOUT-Multi, set `use_coconut` is `True` and `use_multimodal_coconut` is `True` in `train_configs/train_image.yaml`
 - Set `num_latent_thoughts` in the 2 for coefficient
-- Auxiliary loss: Balances intermediate thoughts; ablation suggests \(\mu=0.3\) optimal. set mu > if you want to use the auxiliary loss, otherwise set it to 0.
+- Auxiliary loss: Balances intermediate thoughts; ablation suggests \(\mu=0.3\) optimal. set mu > enable the auxiliary loss, or set it to 0 to disable it.

 ## Inference and Evaluation